 Spoon Mage™ Note:

-Ground beef is the original way to make a Sancho.
+A Sancho is a bit of seasoned meat with a lot of salad fixings on top all wrapped up in a flour tortilla.
+A restaurant near us in Midland called them that and so will I. Ground beef is the original way to make a Sancho.
 My family prefers turkey, you make it your way.

 Mexican oregano does taste different than Mediterranean oregano.
 It is readily available in the prepared spice aisle of your local grocery.
 If you cannot find it, ask if they will get it for you.
 McCormick makes a fine Mexican oregano.